Mark Zuckerberg Loses Over $15 Billion As Facebook Stock Plummets

 As a response to the scandal, Facebook issued a statement saying that though they urged Cambridge Analytica to delete that data it had procured, “we received reports that, contrary to the certifications we were given, not all data was deleted.
 We are moving aggressively to determine the accuracy of these claims.”

-Facebook’s loss on Wednesday marks the largest stock-market loss in American history.
+Facebook’s loss on Thursday marks the largest one-day stock market loss in American history.